Collection on the Minneapolis Model City Program

 Description of Contents

-The collection consists of 14 boxes and 9 binders of material from the Minneapolis Model City Program.
-It contains studies, surveys, reports, and organizational materials that document the condition of south-central Minneapolis in the late 1960s and early 1970s, as well as the future that planners envisioned for it.
+The collection consists of studies, surveys, reports, and organizational materials from the Model City Program.
+The records document the condition of south-central Minneapolis in the late 1960s and early 1970s, as well as the future that planners envisioned for it.

 - Minneapolis Model City Program (Organization)

-The physical collection is available for use in Special Collections during the department's open hours.
+The physical collection is available for use in Special Collections at Minneapolis Central Library during the department's open hours.
 All photographs from this collection are available in the Minneapolis Model City Collection in the Hennepin County Library Digital Collections.

-Beginning in 1968 and continuing into the mid-1970s, the Minneapolis Model City Program operated as free-standing entity with its own staff, working in conjuction with the City of Minneapolis to improve urban neighborhoods by involving residents throughout the planning, implementation, and evaluation process.
-Minneapolis selected a large portion of south central Minneapolis as its "Model Neighborhood Area."
-The program sought to address physical problems, such as substandard housing and deterioration, as well as social problems in education, heathcare, and other social services.
-Particularly in the initial planning process and in its final evaluations, the program recieved mixed reviews from local and national media.
-With constant cuts to funding, the program realized a fraction of its original goals, yet it ushered a new generation of urban leaders, especially those from communities of color.
+Beginning in 1968 and continuing into the mid-1970s, the Minneapolis Model City Program operated as a free-standing entity with its own staff, working in conjunction with the City of Minneapolis to improve urban neighborhoods by involving residents throughout the planning, implementation, and evaluation process.
+Minneapolis selected a large portion of south-central Minneapolis as its "Model Neighborhood Area."
+The program sought to address physical problems, such as substandard housing and deterioration, as well as social problems in education, healthcare, and other social services.
+The program received mixed reviews from local and national media.
+With constant cuts to funding, the program realized a fraction of its original goals, yet it ushered in a new generation of urban leaders, especially those from communities of color.

 7.04 Linear Feet (13 boxes, 9 binders)

 This collection was compiled by library staff over many years.
 Housing survey materials and photographs were donated by the City of Minneapolis by city council motion in 1975.
 They and the majority of collection materials were accessioned as accession 2000.179.
 Aerial photographs were donated by the City of Minneapolis in February 2014 as accession 2014.04.